 If caused by a traumatic injury rest the finger and apply cold therapy to ease bleeding and swelling.
 Visit a Doctor as soon as possible.

 After an examination, the doctor can provide a splint to keep the finger straight.
 This helps the tendon to heal in the correct position.
 They may also provide anti-inflammatory medication.

-Surgery is sometimes performed if the tendon is severed or if there is a fracture present.
-The tendon may be reattached or a fracture pinned and the finger straightened.
 It is then put in a splint to allow it to heal.
 Exercises may be given once the splint is removed to increase the strength of the finger extensor muscles.